corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-ledger.md

 On Corda, there is no central or general agent which operates on behalf of all of the nodes on the network.
 Instead, each node maintains its own vault which contains all of its known facts.

-You can think of this vault as being a database or simple table.
+You can think of a vault as being a database or simple table.
 In this diagram, facts 1 and 7 appear on both Alice's vault and Bob's vault, and are therefore shared facts:

 {{< figure alt="ledger table" width=80% zoom="/en/images/ledger-table.png" >}}